-Massive ransomware attack hits 74 countries
+Massive ransomware attack hits 99 countries

 "It has a 'hunter' module, which seeks out PCs on internal networks," Beaumont said.
 "So, for example, if your laptop is infected and you went to a coffee shop, it would spread to PCs at the coffee shop.
 From there, to other companies."

 According to Matthew Hickey, founder of the security firm Hacker House, Friday's attack is not surprising, and it shows many organizations do not apply updates in a timely fashion.

 When CNNTech first reported the Microsoft vulnerabilities leaked in April, Hickey said they were the "most damaging" he'd seen in several years, and warned that businesses would be most at risk.

 Consumers who have up-to-date software are protected from this ransomware.
 Here's how to turn automatic updates on.